• Go to app

 Cherry blossom season starts at different times across various regions of Japan.
 Credits: Akira Deng on Unsplash

-Cherry blossom season in Japan generally takes place from late March to early May.
-However, each region will have its own shorter season, typically lasting a couple of weeks.
+Cherry blossom season generally takes place from late March to early May.
+However, each region will have its own shorter season, which is typically a couple of weeks.
 As Japan is a long, skinny country, it can experience a vast array of weather conditions simultaneously, affecting the timing of the blooms.

-What is the best month to see cherry blossoms in Japan?
+What are the best months to see cherry blossoms in Japan?

 Cherry blossoms bloom as spring in Japan starts.
 However, the country’s northernmost region, Hokkaido, will be the last to experience this.
 If you’re going to this region, then you should go around late April to May.
 For most of Japan, the peak pink season is from late March to late April.

 Fun fact: the Shibazakura Festival also happens around this time in Yamanashi.
-Check out the insanely pink fields of shibazakura (a type of cherry blossom that grows on lawns rather than trees) on the Mt.
+Check out the insanely pink fields of shibazakura (a type of cherry blossom that grows on lawns rather than trees) at the Mt.
 Fuji Flower Festival Tour!
+And while you’re in Mount Fuji’s area, complete your visit by dropping by the Fuji Five Lakes: Kawaguchiko, Yamanakako, Saiko, Shōjiko, and Motosuko.

 You can also explore the legendary Mount Fuji further with a hike.
 Here’s all you need to know about climbing Mount Fuji: